matthinz/sublime-paste-with-replace/README.md

 ## TODO

+ 1. Add a menu item.
- 1. Handle camel/underscored/dashed/pascal case translation
+ 2. Handle camel/underscored/dashed/pascal case translation
-    _(e.g., "fooBar" to "foo-bar")_
+    _(e.g., "fooBar" to "foo-bar")_.
- 2. Increment numbers in subsequent pastes (so if you replace _1_ with _2_, the next call should replace _1_ with _3_, assuming the text to be pasted hasn't changed).
+ 3. Increment numbers in subsequent pastes (so if you replace _1_ with _2_, the next call should replace _1_ with _3_, assuming the text to be pasted hasn't changed).
- 3. Monetization strategy (what they used to call "Profit!").
+ 4. Monetization strategy (what they used to call "Profit!").